-By scanning the brains of hundreds of convicted murderers, a recent study has zeroed in on significant differences in the gray matter of homicide offenders, compared with that of people who have carried out other violent crimes.
+By scanning the brains of hundreds of convicted murderers, a recent study has zeroed in on significant differences in the gray matter of people with homicide convictions, compared with that of people who have carried out other violent crimes.

 In 2016, there were an estimated 17,250 murders in the United States.